 List of local voluntary groups in Wiltshire that provide transport for people who struggle to get out and about e.g. getting to medical appointments - most towns have a scheme.

-Akcess operate not-for-profit assisted and wheelchair passenger transport in Swindon area
+Akcess operate not-for-profit assisted and wheelchair passenger transport

 The Research Institute for Disabled Customers have a number of useful guides regarding motoring with a disability, travelling with scooters, choosing and using an adapted vehicle.